- + Key points: Injury and poisoning

 • Males have much higher rates of death and hospitalisation than females for all major injury causes, except for falls among older people.

-• Hospitalisation rates for injury and poisoning in Aboriginal people are 60% higher than in non-Aboriginal people in NSW.
+• Hospitalisation rates for injury and poisoning in Aboriginal people are almost twice that for non-Aboriginal people in NSW.

 • Rates of death and hospitalisation from injury and poisoning are higher in remote areas than in metropolitan areas.

 Injury can be described by the single or multiple body regions which are affected by the injury, by the type of injury itself or by an agency which caused the injury.

 Examples of the injuries described by body regions are: injuries to the head, injuries to the hip and thigh or injuries involving multiple body regions.

 Types of injury are: superficial injury (such as abrasion, contusion, insect bite), open wound (animal bite, cut, laceration, puncture wound), fracture (closed or open, which refers to the surface of skin), dislocation, sprain or strain, injury to nerves and spinal cord, injury to blood vessels, injury to muscles, fascia and tendon, crushing injury, traumatic amputation, injury to internal organs.

 Examples of environmental events and circumstances causing injury, poisoning or other adverse events are: transport accidents, falls, exposure to electrical current, exposure to forces of nature, assaults, intentional self-harm, complications of medical and surgical care.
 This classification of injury and poisoning is the most important in prevention planning.
 These events are also known as 'external causes' of the injury.

 Injury and poisoning burden of disease in Australia

 Injury has a major, but often preventable, influence on Australia’s health.
 It affects Australians of all ages and is the greatest cause of death in the first half of life.
 It leaves many with serious disability or long-term conditions.
 Injury was estimated to account for 9.0% of the burden of disease in 2011.